trekhleb/self-parking-car-evolution/README.md

 The 3D world simulation is made with [Three.js](https://threejs.org/) library using [@react-three/fiber](https://github.com/pmndrs/react-three-fiber) wrapper.
 The physics is simulated with [Cannon.js](https://github.com/schteppe/cannon.js) using [cannon-es](https://github.com/pmndrs/cannon-es) wrapper.

-The whole evolution simulations is happening directly in the browser.
+The whole evolution simulation is happening directly in the browser.

 To launch the project, fork/clone it and run the following commands: